dbeniamin/1-100_PythonCode_Challenge/README.md

 Contains the Cesar Cypher software with comments and an art style used as the start of the software.
 The program has a few variants that are included in the repository.
 As before, comments are added in places that I consider relevant and used to explain key concepts.

+day 09 - Silent Auction - 18.01.2024

+Contain the Silent Auction application with personal comments and an art style used.
+Main points of the application: 1.
+Entering and saving a bid for each person, 2.
+Clear the screen, so the previous bid would not be visible, 3.
+Compare bids and get the highest winning bid.